gamzeege/Project1/README.md

 So first path is supposed to be like: /Users/gamzeegekaya/Downloads/69yazar/raw_texts

+After getting the file it creates a training and test directories in the same directory namely;

+            Training

+            Test

+If you want to train these files you should give the path of training path

+            Enter the path of training set:

+            Training

+            Enter the path of test set:

+            Test

+If you want to train another files you should give the paths in the above i/o.

-Secondly program asks a path to training an test sets which is supposed to be exact structure as raw_texts (ie.one directory containing 69 directories named by authors and inside these author directories, the text files are located. )Then it tries to predict the class.
+            Paths are supposed to be exact structure as raw_texts (ie.one directory containing 69 directories named by authors and inside

+            these author directories, the text files are located. )Then it tries to predict the class.

 I added an executable jar file into the repository.